 According to the Guidelines for the Filing for Recordation of Domestic Online Games issued by MOC in 2005, domestic online games operating in China must be filed for recordation with MOC before they can be put into operation.
-Our in-house developed online games, including Westward Journey Online II, Fantasy Westward Journey and Datang, have been filed with MOC for recordation.
-Westward Journey Online II and Fantasy Westward Journey have successfully finished the recordation process while Datang is still in the review process.
+Our in-house developed online games, including Westward Journey Online II, Fantasy Westward Journey, Datang, Tianxia II and Westward Journey III have been filed with MOC for recordation.
+Westward Journey Online II, Fantasy Westward Journey and Datang have successfully finished the recordation process while Tianxia II and Westward Journey III are still in the review process.